SaxySam/Git_Instructions/README.md

 ### On EngGit

 On the EngGit website, open your project.
-On the left-hand panel, hover over "Manage" and select "Members", and in the popup menu, enter the persons user code or name.
+On the left-hand panel, hover over "Manage" and select "Members", and in the popup menu, enter the person's user code or name.
 Once the account has been found, you can select their *Role* in the project.
-Click "Add [*name*]" invite them to the project.
+Click "Add [*name*]" to invite them to the project.
 > If you intend to have them contribute to the project, select the *Developer* Role.
 > You can also provide an expiry date for their access to the project.
 Unless specified otherwise, leave this blank.